The life and works of the founder of Anthroposophy

 • My Autobiography

-[1] Charles Webster Leadbeater (1854-1934) was an English member of the Theosophical Society, a Freemason, and a writer of books on occultism.
-He also co-founded the LCC (Liberal Catholic Church), a cluster of Catholic entities not affiliated with the Church of Rome open to theosophical and masonic beliefs.
-He was previously an Anglican priest but later became a prominent member of the Theosophical Society, which he remained a part of until his passing.
+1. Charles Webster Leadbeater (1854-1934) was an English member of the Theosophical Society, a Freemason, and a writer on occultism.
+He co-founded the Liberal Catholic Church (LCC), a group of Catholic entities not affiliated with the Roman Catholic Church, which welcomed theosophical and Masonic beliefs.
+Originally an Anglican priest, Leadbeater later became a prominent figure in the Theosophical Society, remaining a member until his death. ↩︎

-[2] Annie Besant was an influential English activist who championed women’s rights and the self-determination of the Irish and Indian people.
-She crossed paths with Helena Blavatsky in 1890 and quickly rose to prominence in the Theosophical Society, ultimately becoming its president.
-Besant travelled to India, where she actively participated in the nation’s political scene and joined the Indian National Congress.
+2. Annie Besant was an influential English activist known for championing women’s rights and advocating for the self-determination of the Irish and Indian people.
+In 1890, she met Helena Blavatsky and quickly rose to prominence within the Theosophical Society, eventually becoming its president.
+Besant travelled to India, where she actively engaged in politics and became a member of the Indian National Congress.
 Notably, in 1902, she established the first international lodge of the International Order of Co-Masonry, which welcomed individuals of all nationalities and faiths.
-Besant authored over 300 books and pamphlets and remained active until her death at 85 from a long illness in India, where she was cremated.
+Throughout her life, Besant authored over 300 books and pamphlets.
+She remained active until her death at the age of 85 from a long illness in India, where she was cremated. ↩︎

-[3] Steiner describes Eurythmy as an art form that uses movement to express the connection between humans and the spiritual world.
+3. Steiner describes Eurythmy as an artistic movement expressing the connection between humanity and the spiritual realm. ↩︎